thomwolf/pyVHACD/README.md

-# pyVHACD
+# vhacdx
 Python bindings for V-HACD

-A very simple and raw python binding for V-HACD (https://github.com/kmammou/v-hacd)
+A very simple and raw python binding for V-HACD (https://github.com/kmammou/v-hacd) that is forked from [thomwolf/pyVHACD](https://github.com/thomwolf/pyVHACD).

 Generate a set of convex hulls for a triangulated mesh.